FAQ

 For specific feedback on all resources published on the OCI GitHub, please use the standard “Issue” feature provided by GitHub.

-• The industry is currently using multiple solution providers, different routing services and implementations to fulfill DSCSA requirements.
+• The industry uses multiple solution providers, different routing services and implementations to fulfill DSCSA requirements.
 Hence, multiple providers and trading partners exchange data and interact with each other.
-To enable interoperability between all these parties, OCI has developed a decentralized architecture that enables all interacting trading partners to verify their authorized trading partner (ATP) status in an electronic way.
+To enable interoperability between all these parties, OCI has developed a neutral decentralized architecture that enables all interacting trading partners to verify their authorized trading partner (ATP) status in an electronic way.

 This is achieved by combining the usage of Verifiable Credentials that express the ATP status with unique Decentralized Identifiers.
 These components are defined by open standards from the World Wide Web Consortium (W3C).
 This is the same organization that has defined the standards for how the internet works today.